-These three works - painted in black and gold sumi ink, cut up and collaged, are examinations of the Field Museum’s Muse sculptures and the role of museums in today’s landscape.
-They were installed as part of gallery show called Field Work III at Co-Prosperity Sphere in Chicago, IL in May 2017.
+These three works on paper, painted with black and gold sumi ink, were installed as part of the gallery show Field Work III at Co-Prosperity Sphere in Chicago, IL in May 2017.